 1889 - Tennessee Medical College is founded at Gay and Main streets in Knoxville.

-1904 - Classes at Tennessee Medical College open for female applicants.
+1904 - Classes at Tennessee Medical College open to female applicants.

 1911 - University of Tennessee’s College of Medicine, already combined with the University of Nashville, moves to Memphis.
 Shortly thereafter, the College becomes the largest in the U.S.